Pork schnitzel are thin, tenderized cuts of pork that are breaded and fried. This step-by-step guide will show you how easy they are to make!

 - Pork Cutlets or Thin Pork Loin Chops

 - All-Purpose Flour

 How to Cook Pork Schnitzel

-Pan fry your pork cutlets in oil.
+- Pan fry your pork cutlets in oil in a large skillet.
 I used canola oil, but it is totally up to you on your preference of oil.

 Pork schnitzel is not meant to be a deep-fry and should be cooked one side at a time.

 Pork Schnitzel Sides